top of page

 "Your book feels like a companion to a personal re-birth or re-entry of sorts, wonderful in its vision of the truly important."

 "Yes, Yes, Yes!
 I would recommend this book.
-As a matter of fact, I have already told a couple people that they will need to keep an eye out for this book.
-Let's be honest, they will be receiving it as a gift."
+As a matter of fact, I've already told a couple people that they will need to keep an eye out for it.
+Let's be honest, they'll be receiving it as a gift."

 "I was impressed with the author's voice.
-It comes through clearly as feminine, both irreverent and sacred, with unmistakable Montana DNA of bravery and soul and grit and modern woman."
+It comes through clearly as feminine, with the unmistakable Montana DNA of bravery, soul, grit, and modern woman."

 Raising Pups In Montana